 At The Grange we believe that it is crucial to work in partnership with parents and carers.
 There is an expectation that you will support us by ensuring that your child completes the tasks that we set as homework.

 The routines of reading every day, learning spellings and multiplication tables etc. can be great fun and very rewarding for all concerned.
-Best results are achieved when homework in not done at the last minute but has a fixed time in a child's established home routine.
+Best results are achieved when homework is not done at the last minute, but has a fixed time in a child's established home routine.
 Short, sharp periods of activity are preferable to prolonged periods of study where concentration can be lost.

 Effective learning and consolidation of learning cannot happen in an environment with lots of distractions (e.g. television etc.) Please give some thought to where your child works at home.